Priscillariese/testWG/README.md

 # TestWG - One-Page Website Project

 This project aims to create a responsive web page with a specific layout, including a header, footer, navigation, multiple sections, and a form.
-The goal is to closely match the provided design and integrate the functionality to submit the form and receive the form data in a backend solution.
+The goal is to closely match the provided design and integrate the functionality to submit the form.

 ## Technologies Used